Islamist Groups: Parties and Factions

 Prominent religious authorities such as the cleric Ali Sallabi and Sheikh al Sadiq al Gharyani have large followings, but they have yet to establish political parties.
 Sallabi spent several years in prison under Moammar Qaddafi’s rule.
 Gharyani was the former head of the Supreme Council for Fatwas under Qaddafi but is seen as politically independent.

 Small Salafi parties and independents participated in Libya's 2012 parliamentary elections.
 They picked up a total of 27 seats.

 Justice and Development Party

 History: Founded in 1997 when the Sunni party first ran in elections, the Justice and Development Party (PJD) is now led by Abdelilah Benkirane.
 The largely co-opted opposition party won 27 percent of the vote in the 2011 parliamentary election and now heads the government.
+By 2015, the PJD was one of few Islamist parties still in power in the Middle East.
 But its political influence is limited because the king still holds religious and political supremacy.

 Positions: Socially conservative, the PJD accepts the monarchy and does not seek to establish an Islamic state.
 Its positions on democracy, women’s rights, and religious freedom are ambiguous and often contradicted by members’ statements.
 Overall, the party has gradually adopted a secular discourse.
 The PJD voted for reforms favoring women in the personal status code, which was not exclusively based on Sharia law, as a concession to the monarchy and public sentiment.